 But these days the compact disc is redundant: entire music libraries are carried around in metal cases smaller than a micropenis.
 If you look around the room you're in, people will look at you strangely and you’ll peer back at them, knowing they too, do not own a CD player.

-Vinyl sounds the most human, Spotify provides all music ever for casual music, and the type of people that get off on lossless compression of digital audio can lubricate themselves using FLAC files.
+Vinyl sounds the most human, Spotify provides all music ever for casual music fans and the type of people that get off on lossless compression of digital audio can lubricate themselves using FLAC files.
 The only reason CDs still exist is because all the old people haven’t died yet.

-Or, at least that’s what I thought—until the other day when I found myself cleaning the crack in between my desk with the new Kasabian album.
-As I scrubbed the detritus of a thousand rushed lunches using the edges of once innovative technology, I said to myself, “This is a great use for all the CDs people keep sending me in the mail.”
+Or, at least that’s what I thought, until the other day when I found myself cleaning the crack in between my desk with the new Kasabian album.
+As I scrubbed the detritus of a thousand rushed lunches using the edges of once innovative technology, I said to myself - “This is a great use for all the CDs people keep sending me in the post”.